Red-winged blackbird: Migration

 Red-winged blackbirds that breed in the northern part of their range, i.e., Canada and border states in the United States, migrate south for the winter.
 However, populations near the Pacific and Gulf coasts of North America and those of Middle America are year-round resident.
-Red-winged blackbirds live in both Northern U.S. and Canada, ranging from Yucatan Peninsula in the south to the southern part of Alaska.
+Red-winged blackbirds live in both Northern US and Canada, ranging from Yucatan Peninsula in the south to the southern part of Alaska.
 These extensions account for the majority of the continent stretching from California's Pacific coast and Canada to the eastern seaboard.
 Much of the populations within Middle America are non-migratory.
-During the fall, populations begin migrating towards Southern U.S. Movement of red-winged blackbirds can begin as early as August through October.
+During the fall, populations begin migrating towards Southern US.
+Movement of red-winged blackbirds can begin as early as August through October.
 Spring migration begins anywhere between mid-February to mid-May.
-Numerous birds from northern parts of the U.S., particularly the Great lakes, migrate nearly 1,200 km between their breeding season and winter Winter territorial areas differ based on geographic location.
-Other populations that migrate year-round include those located in Middle America or in the western U.S. and Gulf Coast.
+Numerous birds from northern parts of the US, particularly the Great lakes, migrate nearly 1,200 km between their breeding season and winter Winter territorial areas differ based on geographic location.

+Other populations that migrate year-round include those located in Middle America or in the western US and Gulf Coast.
 Females typically migrate longer distances than males.
 These female populations located near the Great Lakes migrate nearly 230 km farther.
 Yearly-traveled females also migrate further than adult males, while also moving roughly the same distance as other adult females.
 Red-winged blackbirds migrate primarily during daytime.
-In general, males’ migration flocks arrive prior to females in the spring and after females in the fall.
+In general, males' migration flocks arrive prior to females in the spring and after females in the fall.